hannaner/mern-quick-notes/README.md

 5. Update the `"name": "mern-infrastructure"` in **package.json** to the name of your project.

-6. Create a new repo on your personal GH account.
+6. Create a new repository on Github account.

 7. Copy the new GH repo's URL.